Rajah Serfoji Government College

-Rajah Serfoji Government College is a government college in Thanjavur, Tamilnadu, India.
+Rajah Serfoji Government College(RSGC) is a government college in Thanjavur, Tamil Nadu, India.
 This college is affiliated to Bharathidasan University, Thiruchiraplli.
 It is located in the heart of the Thanjavur city.

 Academics

-The college currently provides 9 Ph.
-D., 9 M.Phil., 11 post-graduates, 13 undergraduates educational programmes which are affiliated with Bharathidasan University, Tiruchirappalli.
+The college currently provides 11 Ph.D., 11 M.Phil., 11 post-graduates, 13 undergraduates educational programmes which are affiliated with Bharathidasan University, Tiruchirappalli.
 Undergraduate programmes are also offered in regional language (Tamil).